open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 hold configuration or operational state.

-Since all MeterProviders a will hold the same empty state, a No-Op MAY provided the same MeterProvider instances to all creation requests.
+Since all MeterProviders a will hold the same empty state, a No-Op MAY provide the same MeterProvider instances to all creation requests.

 The No-Op is used by OpenTelemetry users to disable OpenTelemetry computation overhead and eliminate OpenTelemetry related output.
 For